Illunix/Peon/README.md

 - Lookup for file ids in single model, for each model in models list or models in directory
 - Download files or generate listfile from files of readed models

-Releases are provided for Windows x64, Linux x64, Linux ARM and MacOS x64.
+Releases are provided for Windows x64, Linux x64 and MacOS x64.
 This has only been tested on Windows.

 [Find the latest release here](https://github.com/illunix/Peon/releases).